IgniteUI/igniteui-docfx/en/components/expansion_panel.md

     ...
 ```

-The following code sample will show the short description only when the component is in collapsed state.
+The following code sample will show the short description only when the component is in its collapsed state.
 If we want to add more complex functionality depending on the component state, we could also bind to a event emitter.
 ```typescript
 // in expansion-panel.component.ts